 That is why I believe that it is not the Orwellian state which we fear, and it is not the lack of privacy that we despise, but the overwhelming entitlement to our libertarian heartstrings, that have been dealt a blow.

 American anti-government sentiment is not a reaction to the embarrassing Boundless Informant exposed by Edward Snowden, but a crippling disease of idealistic political reactionaries.
-So I call for an admission that the records the government has now, are no less secure or private than they were while held by their issuers.

 ALEXANDER R MORROW